 Contact an Experienced New York City 9/11 Victim Compensation Fund Attorney

 If you are a 9/11 responder or survivor who was diagnosed with cancer or another health condition as a result of exposure to the toxic dust cloud — or if lost a loved one as a result of a 9/11-related illness — you may be entitled to compensation for your economic and non-economic losses from the September 11th Victim Compensation Fund.
 The 9/11 Victim Compensation Fund attorneys at The Dearie Law Firm, P.C. have successfully represented thousands of responders, survivors, and their families in 9/11 VCF claims for more than a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.